 Williams’ provocative speech had little impact, though, because the Japanese soon occupied Malaysia and Williams spent three and a half years in a prisoners of war camp during World War II.
 After the War, she was appointed the first head of the World Health Organization’s Maternal and Child Health Services.

 Her 1939 speech didn’t appear in print until 1977.
-The modern Nestle boycott against infant formula was launched in TK and remains active today in some parts of the world.
+The modern Nestle boycott against infant formula was launched in 1977 and remains active today in some parts of the world.